-We sought to detect the presence of tumor specific signatures in the plasma samples, using methylation haplotypes identified from tumor tissues as the reference and normal samples as the negative controls.
-For five lung cancer plasma samples and five colorectal cancer plasma samples, we also obtained matched primary tumor tissues, and generated RRBS data (30 million reads per sample) from 100 ng of tumor genomic DNA.
-We focused on MHBs with low MHL (i.e. genomic regions that have low or no methylation) in the blood, and asked whether we can detect cancer-associated highly methylated haplotypes (caHMH).
+We queried the presence of tumor specific signatures in the plasma samples, using methylation haplotypes identified from tumor tissues as the reference and normal samples as the negative controls.
+For five LCP and five CCP samples, we also obtained matched primary tumor tissues, and generated RRBS data from 100 ng of tumor genomic DNA.
+We focused on the MHBs with low MHL (i.e. genomic regions that have low or no methylation) in the blood, and asked whether we can detect cancer-associated highly methylated haplotypes (caHMH).
 We required that such haplotypes were present only in the tumor tissues and the matched plasma from the same patient, but not in whole blood or any other non-cancer samples.
-We considered these highly confident tumor signature in circulating DNA.
-We detected caHMH in all cancer patient plasma samples (Average=36, interquartile range (IQR)=17, Supplementary Table 6a).
+We considered these highly confident tumor signature in cfDNA.
+We detected caHMH in all cancer patient plasma samples (Average=36, IQR=17, Supplementary Table 6a).
 These caHMHs were associated with 183 genes, some of which are known to be aberrantly methylated in human cancers such as WDR37, VAX1, SMPD1 (Supplementary Table 6b).
-Next, we extended the analysis to 49 additional cancer plasma samples that have no matched tumor samples, using 75 normal plasma samples as the background.
+Next, we extended the analysis to 49 additional cancer plasma samples that have no matched tumor samples, using 75 NCPs as the background.
 On average 60 (IQR=31) caHMH were identified for each cancer plasma sample (Supplementary Table 6c).
 Interestingly, a significant fraction (35%) of caHMH called on matched tumor-plasma pairs were also detected the expanded set of cancer patient plasma samples.
-We noticed that the majority of caHMHs were individual specific, while several caHMHs were present in at least 53% (16/30) and 62% (18/29) cancer plasma samples for CRC and LC (Supplementary Figure 7).
+We noticed that most caHMHs were individual specific, while several caHMHs were present in at least 53% CCPs and 62% LCPs (Supplementary Figure 7).
 Improving the sampling depth, by either using more input cfDNA or reducing sample loss during the experiments, will likely increase the number of caHMHs commonly observed in multiple patients.

-Next, we sought to quantify the cancer DNA fraction in cancer plasma samples using non-negative decomposition with quadratic programming.
-We used the reference data from primary cancer biopsies (LC and CRC) and from 10 normal tissues, and estimated that a predominant fraction, 72.0% (IQR=40%) in the cancer and normal plasma were contributed by white blood cells, which is consistent with the levels reported recently based on shallow whole genome bisulfite sequencing (69.4%)10.
+Next, we sought to quantify the cancer DNA fraction in cancer plasma samples using deconvolution (see Methods).
+We used the reference data from primary cancer biopsies (LCT and CCT) and from 10 normal tissues, and estimated that a predominant fraction, 72.0% (IQR=40%) in the cancer and normal plasma were contributed by white blood cells, which is consistent with the levels reported recently based on shallow whole genome bisulfite sequencing (69.4%)10.
 Primary tumor and normal tissue-of-origin contributed at the similar levels of 2.3% (IQR=3.7%) and 3.0% (IQR=4.4%).
-In contrast, when we applied the same deconvolution analysis to normal plasma, we found only residual plasma fragments with a tumor signature (0.17%, IQR=2.9% for CRC and 1.0%, IQR=3.1% LC), which were significantly lower (P=3.4x10-5 and 5.2x10-10 for CRC and LC, respectively) than cancer plasma.
-We also found that 76.7% plasma samples from CRC patients and 89.6% from LC patients had detectible contribution from tumor tissues while only 13% and 26% normal plasmas have residual tumor MHB signature (Supplementary Figure 8).
-Therefore, circulating cfDNA contains a relatively stable fraction of molecules released from various normal tissues, whereas in cancer patient tumor cells released DNA molecules at higher levels than normal tissues (Supplementary Table 7).
+In contrast, when we applied the same deconvolution analysis to normal plasma, we found only residual plasma fragments with a tumor signature (0.17%, IQR=2.9% for CCT and 1.0%, IQR=3.1% for LCT), which were significantly lower (P=3.4x10-5 and 5.2x10-10 for CCT and LCT) than cancer plasma.
+We also found that 23/30 CCPs and only 10/75 NCPs have detectable contribution from CCT while 26/29 LCPs and 20/75 NCPs have detectable contribution from LCT (Supplementary Figure 8).
+Therefore, cfDNA contains a relatively stable fraction of molecules released from various normal tissues, whereas in cancer patients tumor cells released DNA molecules at higher levels than normal tissues (Supplementary Table 7).
 The fractions of white blood cells observed are lower than what was reported previously10, mostly likely due to the inclusion of 10 normal tissue types in our deconvolution analysis.